silvexis/5rules/README.md

     [Just do it!](https://www.youtube.com/watch?v=ZXsQAXx_ao0)

 No one is more empowered to solve your problems than yourself.
 If you are blocked, ask for help; If no one is listening, raise your voice; But if the job isn't getting done, take matters into your own hands.
 The keyword here is decisiveness, empower your team, and have a bias for action.
 The same is true of feedback.
 If you think it is critical to the mission, don't wait for the ask.
 Give it proactively.

+## License
+This repository’s content is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+See [LICENSE](LICENSE) for the full legal text.